How do the payroll formulas work?

 This formula takes the Adjusted Gross and multiplies it by a percentage.
 The number in the Local Additional Withholding box on the employee's record determines the percentage.

-The breakdown (We will assume that the number in the Local Additional Withholding box is 5 and use the example above to determine Adjusted Gross):
+The breakdown (We’ll assume that the number in the Local Additional Withholding box is 5 and use the example above to determine Adjusted Gross):

 ANSWER=ADJUSTED_GROSS*EMP_LOCAL_NUMBER%